Jinius review 2026: what is this business platform for?

 - a company seeking to expand its network of suppliers and partners in a secure environment.

-Existing Bank of Cyprus customers with a 1bank account benefit from native intégration, reducing deployment friction.
+Existing Bank of Cyprus customers with a 1bank account benefit from native integration, which substantially reduces deployment friction and unlocks the most advanced payment features.

 - centralisation: five services in a single interface, instead of juggling between marketplace, invoicing software, payment tool and tender platform;

-- banking security: backed by Bank of Cyprus, the platform inherits the group's security standards;
+- banking security: backed by Bank of Cyprus, the platform inherits the group's security standards and supervisory framework;

-- payment cost réduction: the 50% discount on outward SEPA payments is a quantified and directly measurable benefit;
+- payment cost reduction: the 50% discount on outward SEPA payments is a quantified and directly measurable benefit, which makes ROI (return on investment) easy to compute;

 - automation: intelligent OCR, real-time notifications, automatic invoice status updates;